PDXNode/pdxnode/talks/README.md

 # Talks

 ## Checkout our Speaker Calendar
 See upcoming speakers and find links to connect with speakers from previous events.
+We also have a [YouTube Channel](https://www.youtube.com/channel/UCI8MIw5A7ALtIvNHsrYJbjg) where you can catch up on talks from previous events
 - [Speaker Calendar](./speaker-calendar.md)
 - [Submitted Talks](./SubmittedTalks/README.md)